SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/emio-labs-user-manual.md

 Since Emio Labs v25.12, you can add and reorder labs into the app via the **Labs Configurator** and the **Reset Labs** window.

 The **Labs Configurator** lists all the labs available for Emio Labs that are in the `path/to/home/emio-labs/version/assets/labs` folder.
-From there, you can **activate** a lab to be viewed in the app and **reorder** the labs by checking and drag and dropping the lab cards.
+From this window, you can **activate** a lab to be viewed in the app and **reorder** the labs by checking and drag and dropping the lab cards.

 ### Adding a Lab